Portrait of Madame Cézanne (Lichtenstein): Description

 The two images garnered attention among critics by highlighting the nuances between copying and creating art, between real and fake art.
 As Andy Warhol challenged the status quo by "humanizing mass-produced product", Lichtenstein dehumanized masterpieces.
-This demonstrates "that the quotation of popular culture was not the sign of intelligence suspended but rather the shape of thought."
+Portrait of Madame Cézanne demonstrates "that the quotation of popular culture was not the sign of intelligence suspended but rather the shape of thought."

 The publication of this work was considered by some observers as more sacrilegious than Duchamp's revisions to the Mona Lisa.
-Loran wrote two hot-tempered letters in response.
-In September 1963 issues of ARTnews and Artforum, His articles were written after Lichtenstein's first Pop exhibition in Los Angeles, which featured the two life-sized works depicting Loran's images.
+Loran wrote two hot-tempered letters in response, which were published in September 1963 issues of ARTnews and Artforum.
+His articles were written after Lichtenstein's first Pop exhibition in Los Angeles, which featured the two life-sized works depicting Loran's images.
 Loran, whose text was by this time over twenty years old, even attempted to sue Lichtenstein.
 According to David Deitcher, "The angrier of the two tracts appeared in Art News, where Loran openly expressed his contempt for Lichtenstein's work and hinted at his desire to sue.":